Choosing the right demolition and clearance contractor

 While many people may think of demolition work as a basic, brute-strength job, there are a number of nuances and technical issues that can make clearance jobs anything but straightforward.
 Structural considerations, hidden gas and water pipes, and the presence of materials such as asbestos can have a big impact on the difficulty of a job, and often, these elements can only be accurately judged when seeing them in person.

-For larger jobs, it is advisable to get a range of quotes, and it is important that the tradesman sees the work in person in order to give a quote that properly covers the scope of the job.
+For larger jobs, it is advisable to get a range of quotes, and it is important that the tradesperson sees the work in person in order to give a quote that properly covers the scope of the job.
 The quote should be complete, itemising every aspect of the project, including labour, elements like disposable costs, and tax.
 James said:

 Quotes are very important.
 You have to go along to see what needs doing, if you’re taking down a garage or something, it’s not just something you can easily price up on the phone - you want to take a look and see if there are complications with pipes and things like that.
 When I give a quote, it has everything in it, with waste disposal charged by the vehicle load.
-We have our own skip so don’t have to outsource that, but some tradesmen will have to account for that.
+We have our own skip so don’t have to outsource that, but some tradespeople will have to account for that.
 Make sure it has everything, otherwise things can be added on, and the price goes up.
 My price has everything - if something new crops up, I’ll still stick to the quote.

 Get a free quote